Elmswell, East Riding of Yorkshire

 Elmswell is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi north-west of the town of Driffield.
 It lies just to the south of the A166 road.

 It forms part of the civil parish of Garton on the Wolds.

+The name Elmswell derives from the Old Norse personal name Helm and the Old English wella meaning 'spring'.

 Elmswell Old Hall was designated a Grade II* listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.